eclipse-sumo/sumo/docs/web/docs/Simulation/NEMA.md

 ## <param\> Attributes

-The following parameters are used to set the NEMA diagram:
+The following parameters are used to set the NEMA diagram and controller behavior:

 | Parameter Key | Value Type                            | Description      |
 | -------------- | ------------------------------------- | ---------------- |